davidgasquez/davidgasquez.com/src/content/blog/2024-08-10-community-level-open-data-infrastructure.md

 [Inspired by Rufus Pollock](https://github.com/datopian/datahub/issues/1138#issuecomment-2198126846), I decided to write a post about what I think will be the future of open data infrastructure, more specifically **open data infrastructure at the community level**.

-My day job is as a data engineer in a small to medium sized company and I've been doing data for a while now.
+I work as a data engineer in a small to medium sized company and I've been doing data for a while now.
 A while ago, I [started wondering about how we can make it easier for people to work with open data](https://handbook.davidgasquez.com/Open+Data), at least making it closer to the difficulty I encounter in my day job.
 Since then, I've worked on a [couple of data portals](/modern-open-data-portals) and been engaging with the open data community more.

 ![Data Portal](/images/dataflow.png)